João Silva (photographer)

 João Silva (born 9 August 1966) is a Portuguese-born South African war photographer.
 He is the last working member of the Bang-Bang Club, a group of photographers who covered South Africa from the time of Nelson Mandela's release from prison in 1990, to the country's first multiracial elections in 1994.
 He has worked in Africa, the Balkans, Central Asia, Russia, and the Middle East.

-In October 2010, Silva stepped on a land mine while on patrol with US soldiers in Kandahar, Afghanistan and lost his left leg below the knee, and his right leg from just above it.
+In October 2010, Silva stepped on a land mine while on patrol with invading US soldiers in Kandahar, Afghanistan and lost his left leg below the knee, and his right leg from just above it.
 After recovery and receiving two prostheses, his first assignment out of Walter Reed Army Medical Center for The New York Times was at the White House.
 He now works as staff photographer for The New York Times in Africa.

 Early life

 Silva was born in Lisbon, Portugal.
 He came to South Africa when he was nine years old.
 His parents immigrated from Portuguese Mozambique to South Africa, because of the Mozambican War of Independence.
 Silva was sent to stay with his godfather to Portugal for a year.
 After his parents re-settled in Vereeniging, south of Johannesburg, Silva came on an immigrant visa to South Africa.
 Studying at a local high school, he decided to drop out, telling his parents that the school had nothing more to teach him.

 Silva gave up his other jobs, bought a second-hand camera and studied black-and-white photography at a vocational night school.
 At the end of 1989, he moved to Johannesburg and established himself as photographer.